Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Experimental Setup Data Collection

 \section{Experimental Setup \& Data Collection}

+The proposed system utilizes the FLIR Lepton 3.5 thermal camera module in combination with the Raspberry Pi 4B board for real-time thermal image acquisition and processing.

+The FLIR Lepton 3.5 is a radiometric long-wave infrared (LWIR) camera capable of capturing precise temperature data for every pixel in its 160 $\times$ 120 resolution images.
+With a 57° field of view and a built-in shutter, it is compact and cost-effective, making it ideal for mobile and resource-constrained applications.

-We collected thermal images with a FLIR Lepton 3.5 thermal camera connected to Raspberry Pi 4B.
-The Raspberry Pi was powered up with a power bank, as shown in Figure~\ref{fig:setup-figure}.
-We used the GuvcView library and custom Python scripts to collect the data from the camera.
-VNC viewer was used to connect to the Raspberry Pi remotely and collect data.
+The Raspberry Pi 4B is the computational backbone, featuring a Broadcom BCM2711 quad-core Cortex-A72 processor running at 1.5 GHz, up to 8 GB of LPDDR4 RAM, and 32 GB of expandable microSD storage.
+Its connectivity options, including USB 3.0 and dual-band Wi-Fi, enable seamless data processing and integration with external devices.
+Thermal images were collected using the FLIR Lepton 3.5 thermal camera connected to the Raspberry Pi 4B, powered by a portable power bank, as shown in Figure~\ref{fig:setup-figure}.
+Data acquisition was performed using the GuvcView library and custom Python scripts.
+A VNC Viewer was employed to establish a remote connection with the Raspberry Pi to manage and collect data efficiently.

-{\bf Dataset:} We collected data from a classroom and a research lab.
-Classroom represents \textit{dense settings}, where students sit close to one another, while lab represents \textit{sparse settings}, where occupants sit or walk at a distance from one another.
-In both settings, the setup was mounted on a wall and the occupants maintained a distance from the setup.
+\\ \\ {\bf Dataset:} We collected data from a classroom and a research lab.
+Classroom represents \textit{dense settings}, where students sit close to one another, while lab represents \textit{sparse settings}, where occupants sit or walk at a distance.
+In both settings, the setup was mounted on a wall, and the occupants maintained a distance from the setup.
 The camera's FOV captured 12 to 15 students in a classroom setup.
-The classroom settings included cases of occlusion, varying densities, different head orientations, and students with/without glasses.
+The classroom settings included occlusion cases, varying densities, different head orientations, and students with/without glasses.
 While in the lab, occupants did different activities like standing, sitting, and walking with varying head poses and with/without glasses.
 The camera captured a maximum of 6 occupants in its FOV, showcasing different head orientations and varying distances from the camera.